siltium-labs/merlin-gql-cli/README.md

 Inside the `src/_generated` folder, there will be a bunch of files organized in a folder for each `MerlinGQLResolverGenerator` class.

-For example for the `Product` class you will find the following inside the `_generated/product` folder.
+For example, for the `Product` class you will find the following inside the `_generated/product` folder.

 ```
 .